 about you with anyone else without discussing it with you first.

-If you have HIV symptoms or may be at risk of exposure
+or think you may be at risk of exposure to an infection

 Contact our team if you experience any of the following symptoms:

 discharge from the penis or anus